QbDVision-Inc/qbdvision-api-examples/src/examples/process_explorer/get-all-records/README.md

 ```

 # Best Practices for Production
-- Use environment variables for API keys
+- Use a key store for API keys
 - Implement proper error handling and retries
 - Add logging/reporting according to your company's standards
 - Use the latest versions of all libraries